ProgBloger/CloudNativeApplications/steps/step-02/README.md

 ![optional files selection](dockerfile-optional-screen-shot.png)

-8. Right-click the Docker file and select "Build Image" to create a Docker image.
+8. Ensure Docker is running, then right-click the Docker file and select "Build Image" to create a Docker image.

 ![building image of the dockerfile](dockerfile-build-image-screen-shot.png)